-Physiotherapy is a form of health care that uses physical approaches (ie. stretching, strengthening, hands-on techniques, taping, etc.), education, and modalities (ie. heat, ultrasound, etc.) to promote, maintain and restore physical, psychological and social well-being, taking account all variations in health status.
+Physiotherapy is a form of health care that uses physical approaches (ie. stretching, strengthening, hands-on techniques, taping, etc.) & education.
+Furthermore, we also apply modalities such as heat, ultrasound to promote & maintain physical, psychological and social well-being, taking account all variations in health status. physiotherapy brampton, physio brampton

-Physiotherapists use many tools both in the assessment and treatment of injured individuals.
-The skill of a physiotherapist lies in his/her ability to assess or examine an individual’s physical limitations, plan a suitable course of action to return this individual to his/her highest level of function, and to implement that plan using a variety of techniques that he/she has been specifically trained to provide.
+Physiotherapists use many tools both in the assessment and treatment of many patients.
+The skill of a physiotherapist lies in their ability to assess or examine an individual’s physical limitations.
+In addition, they also plan a suitable course of action to return this individual to their highest level of function.

-This could involve a combination of activities including: hands-on treatment, specific exercise instruction to address muscle imbalances and joint problems, and a wide variety of other techniques.
-Additionally, education to the client is always provided in order to assist the individual in understanding their condition and preventing it from re-occurring.
+Treatments can include a combination of hands-on treatment, specific exercise instruction to address muscle imbalances and joint problems.
+In addition, education to the client is always provided in order to assist the individual in understanding their condition and preventing it from re-occurring.

-Physiotherapists encourage ongoing preventative self-help techniques and provide patients with helpful information, tips and techniques to use in their home and work environment in order to decrease the likelihood of returning to the physiotherapy clinic.
+Physiotherapists encourage ongoing preventative self-help techniques and provide patients with helpful information.
+They also provide tips and techniques to use in their home and work environment in order to decrease the likelihood of returning to the physiotherapy clinic.

 Who is qualified to provide Physiotherapy?

 In the province of Ontario, in order to provide physiotherapy, one must hold a degree in physiotherapy (an educational field that is highly competitive and in high demand) and be registered with the College of Physiotherapists of Ontario.
-Training usually involves a total of five to seven years (including preparatory courses pre-physiotherapy) at a recognized university, during which time physiotherapists are educated in the basic health sciences, such as anatomy and physiology, and are taught specific physiotherapy assessment and treatment techniques.
+Training usually involves a total of five to seven years (including preparatory courses pre-physiotherapy) at a recognized university.
+Furthermore, physiotherapists are educated in the basic health sciences, such as anatomy and physiology, and are taught specific physiotherapy assessment and treatment techniques.

 Upon completing a physiotherapy program, the graduate in physiotherapy possesses the skills necessary in identifying physical limitations and planning suitable recovery programs for individuals with physical limitations.